rafaperes21/rafaperes21/README.md

 **IT Intern at Microblau · Data & Python enthusiast · São Paulo, Brazil**

 I work with Python applied to data — cleaning and transforming datasets with Pandas, running exploratory analysis, and building visualizations that turn raw numbers into decisions people can actually act on.
-Currently studying [PREENCHER: curso] and expanding into SQL and cloud data tooling.
+Currently studying Computer Science and expanding into SQL and cloud data tooling.

 My background combines hands-on technical training at SENAI (Microsoft AI-900 track, cloud security, programming logic) with an academic habit of documenting reasoning clearly — something I try to carry into every repository here.